AverseABFun/AASM/README.md

-# AASM
+# SASM
-The Adjustable ASseMbler
+The Simple ASseMbler